 Where to focus your time and energy

 Focus 1: Speak from the very first day.
 One-on-one with a local is preferable (see below for tips).
 Book your first lesson even if you only know 5 words.

-Speaking early help you progress faster and also keep you motivated.
+Speaking early helps you progress faster and keeps you motivated.
 One of the greatest things about languages are the people you meet and new friends you make along the way.

 Focus 3: The remaining three practical skills: listening, reading, writing.
 As you advance it is more interesting (and fun) to learn a language as naturally as possible.
 Which of these you focus on will depend on your goals and preferences.